wp-plugins/custom-share-buttons-with-floating-sidebar/readme.txt

-=== Custom Share Buttons with Floating Sidebar === Contributors:india-web-developer
+Contributors:india-web-developer
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WN785E5V492L4
-Tags: social share buttons,custom share buttons,facebook, twitter, google+, share, share links,linkedin, pinterest,floating sidebar,float,floating share buttons,float share buttons
+Tags: social buttons,social share buttons,custom share buttons,facebook, twitter, google+, share, share links,linkedin, pinterest,floating sidebar,share buttons with floating sidebar
 Requires at least: 2.7
 Tested up to: 4.0
 Stable tag: 1.5

-Add Social Share Buttons Using Floating Sidebar On Your Site (Facebook,Twitter,Linkedin,Google+,Pinterest,Youtube,Mail)
+Add Social Share Buttons Using Floating Sidebar(Facebook,Twitter,Linkedin,Google+,Pinterest,Youtube,Mail)

 == Description ==

-"custom-share-buttons-with-floating-sidebar" is the very simple plugin for add to floating social share buttons on your site.

-Even you can change the share buttons images if you wish!.
+"custom-share-buttons-with-floating-sidebar" is the very simple plugin for add to social share buttons on your site.Plugin is provide the options to add your own custom share button image,so you can change the share buttons images if you wish!.

-Using this plugin you can easly share your website with your firends on Facebook,Twitter,Linkedin,Pinterest,Google+.
+Using this plugin you can easly share your website with your firends on Facebook,Twitter,Linkedin,Pinterest,Google+,Youtube.
 There are not added any external JS files in this plugin so it's does not effect on your site speed as well.

 Live [demo](http://www.gurukulalwar.com/)